Santi-13/obisidian-notes-vault/AI/Background Maths/Hessian.md

 2xy & x^2 & 0
 \end{bmatrix}
 $$
 We notice that the matrix is symmetrical across the leading diagonal.
 This will always be true if the function is continuous, meaning it has no sudden step changes.
+When passing the function an $(x,y,z)$ coordinate, it tells us something about